DeepMed-Lab-ECNU/MagicNet/README.md

 ## Usage
 ### Dataset and Pre-processing
+The datasets used in our paper are MACT dataset and BTCV dataset.
+You can download directly the preprocessed data from [baidu netdisk](https://pan.baidu.com/s/1OVbDXzE_XaTtFGeILQtRyQ) (password: 638u).
 ### Training
 We train our model on one single NVIDIA 3090 GPU for each dataset.